A snapshot overview of schools in Moscow that are considered (although not necessarily chosen) by English-speaking expat parents.

 British International School (BIS)

-School adapted curriculum/candidate for PYP/MYP/IB Diploma; ages 3-16; co-ed; day; independent; privately owned; 800 pupils
+School adapted curriculum/ PYP candidate/ MYP/ IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 800 students

-One of two very recently opened schools in Russia (2018, the second in St Petersburg 2019) by the Brookes Education Group.
+One of two brand new schools in Russia (Moscow 2018, the second in St Petersburg 2019) opened by the Brookes Education Group.
 The company already operates schools in the UK, Canada, USA, India and South Korea.
-Consisting of a Kindergarten, Lower and Upper School (currently ending at 16) with the intention of becoming an all-through IB school.
+Consisting of a Kindergarten, Lower and Upper School (very recently authorised to teach the IB Diploma) with the intention of becoming an all-through IB school.
 Opportunities for exchange programmes with the other schools in the group.

 Deutsche Schule Moskau

 Shot up the talked about schools chart for being picked by Vladimir Putin as the scholastic choice for his daughters.
-For German speaking children and non-German speaking children only integrated in the kindergarten.
+For German speaking children with non-German speaking children, only integrated in the kindergarten.
 An embassy school recognised by the German Educational authorities.

 Lycée Francais de Moscow

-French National Curriculum/Bac; ages 6-18; co-ed; day; independent; private non-profit;
+French National Curriculum/ Bac/ Brevet; ages 6-18; co-ed; day; independent; state

-International school, on three campuses, but giving priority to French nationals and French speaking children with quotas for other nationals including Russians.
+International school, on three campuses, but giving priority to French nationals and French speaking children, with quotas for other nationals including Russians.
 Follows the rigorous French curriculum and the high standards of the French international lycée system.
-Authorised by the French Agency for Education Abroad (AEFE).
+Overseen by the French Agency for Education Abroad (AEFE) and accredited by the French Ministry of Education.

-Adapted National Curriculum for England/IGCSEs; ages 3-16; co-ed; day; independent; private non-profit;
+Adapted National Curriculum for England/ IGCSE; ages 3-16; co-ed; day; independent; private non-profit;

-Founded in 2008 and unashamedly promoting STEM from the beginning of a child’s education.
+Founded in 2008, teaching in English and unashamedly promoting STEM from the beginning of a child’s education but also, slightly surprisingly or not as this is Moscow, encouraging ballet for both boys and girls.
 Open to expat and local children and now on an up-graded campus in Lefortovo.
 Positive reviews from students and parents.